ashuhlee/starlit/README.md

 2. **Create a virtual environment (optional)**

-Do this if you'd like starlit dependencies clean and separate from other Python projects
+Do this if you'd like to keep starlit’s dependencies clean and separate from other Python projects.

 Create the virtual environment:
 ```zsh